davepinch/pinchy.cc/collections/_fragments/food-for-the-rich.md

 ---
-title: "Food for the rich"
+title: "food for the rich"
 tags:
   - Fragment
   - You